 Views of the East River and Roosevelt Island from Ophelia Lounge

-Views of the East River and Roosevelt Island from Ophelia Lounge © Courtesy of The Beekman Tower
+From swank Ophelia Lounge, views of the East River and Roosevelt Island open up © courtesy of the Beekman Tower

 Built in 1928 in what was once a women’s-only hotel, Ophelia is about as classic New York City as they come.
-The hotel, the Beekman Tower is still in operation and now open to all.
-Art Nouveau stylings, tall ornate cathedral windows and views of the east side Manhattan skyline from 26 floors above the street all make for an ideal venue for drinking a dirty martini, a Manhattan or one of the 14 signature cocktails that are shaken up here nightly.
-And if all that doesn’t make you feel like you’re king off the hill, A number one, then there’s this little fact: Frank Sinatra used to hang out here.
+Still in operation, the Beekman Tower hotel is now open to all.
+Art nouveau stylings; tall, ornate cathedral windows; and views of the east side Manhattan skyline from 26 floors above the street all make for an ideal venue for drinking a dirty martini, a Manhattan or one of the 14 signature cocktails that are shaken up here nightly.
+And if all that doesn’t make you feel like you’re king of the hill, A-number one, then there’s this little fact: Frank Sinatra used to hang out here.

 Daintree rooftop bar, just two blocks south of Bryant Park